HassanIftikhar013/hassaniftikhar013.github.io/README.md

 <a id="experience"></a>
 <div class="section-header"> 💼 Professional Experience</div>

+### Software Engineer Intern — Neosoft
+*Columbus, OH | May 2025 – Aug 2025*

+- Developed a DL model consisting of hybrid (CNN + Transformer) architecture for automated segmentation of myocardial infarction in the LGE-CMR images
+- Designed the pipeline to give the production life to the model and integrated it with suiteHeart Cardiac MRI Post processing software

+---

 ### Machine Learning & Software Development Intern — BLOMSO
 *Columbus, OH | May 2025 – Aug 2025*